bhillmann/mice5992-2017/tutorials/qiime/README.md

     pwd
  ```
  The current directory should be /home/mice5992/yourusername.
+2. Load software
-2. Load all of the software "modules" that you will need
+ Load all of the software "modules" that you will need.
  ```bash
     module load qiime/1.9.0
     module load
  ```

 3. Get the data
  Download the course repository to your folder on MSI:
  ```bash